Benton MacKaye: Harvard and forestry

 After dropping out of school in order to prepare for college entrance exams on his own, in 1896 MacKaye followed his brothers—James, an engineer and philosopher, and Percy, a dramatist and poet—to Harvard University, where he studied geology.
 It took him two years to overcome deficiencies in subjects such as German, algebra and physics.

-When he graduated in June 1905, MacKaye was still unsure what career he should embark upon.
-During this time, he read Thomas Henry Huxley's 1877 work Physiography: An Introduction to the Study of Nature—a gift from his brother James, and a work that would prove influential in MacKaye's future regional planning.
-In October 1903, he enrolled in Harvard's newly established forestry school; he was the school's first student to graduate, in 1905.
-For the next five years, he alternated between teaching at Harvard's newly created forestry school near Petersham, Massachusetts, and working as a Forest Assistant with the Forest Service.
+When he graduated with a Bachelor of Arts in 1905, MacKaye was still unsure what career he should embark upon.
+During this time, he read Thomas Henry Huxley's 1877 work Physiography: An Introduction to the Study of Nature—a gift from his brother James and a work that would prove influential in MacKaye's future regional planning.
+In 1903 he enrolled in Harvard's newly established forestry school; he was the school's first student to graduate in 1905.
+For the next five years, he alternated between teaching at Harvard's forestry school near Petersham, Massachusetts, and working as a forest assistant with the United States Forest Service.

 MacKaye made some important contributions during the early years of national forestry.
-While working as a Forest Examiner in the early teens, he performed groundbreaking research on the impacts of forest cover on runoff in New Hampshire's White Mountains.
-This was during a time in which an intense debate regarding the connection between deforestation and irregular stream flow was occurring, and MacKaye's scientific evidence that forest cover controlled stream flow helped in the creation of the White Mountain National Forest.
+While working as a forest examiner in the 1910s, he performed groundbreaking research on the impacts of forest cover on surface runoff in New Hampshire's White Mountains.
+This was during a time in which an intense debate regarding the connection between deforestation and irregular streamflow was occurring, and MacKaye's scientific evidence that forest cover controlled streamflow helped in the creation of the White Mountain National Forest.

-Progressive politics

-In 1913, while still living in Washington, Mackaye helped form a social activist group called the Hell Raisers.
+In 1913, while living in Washington D.C., Mackaye helped form a social activist group called the Hell Raisers.
 Composed of government workers, congressional staffers, and journalists, the informal group aimed to raise public awareness about social and political issues.
 He married the suffragist Jessie Belle Hardy Stubbs in 1915.

-Appalachian Trail
+Hiking trails

-MacKaye's article An Appalachian Trail: A Project in Regional Planning, which called for the construction of the Appalachian Trail, was published in the October 1921 issue of Journal of the American Institute of Architects.
+MacKaye's article "An Appalachian Trail: A Project in Regional Planning," which proposed the construction of the Appalachian Trail, was published in the October 1921 issue of Journal of the American Institute of Architects.
 The article was partly inspired by the Green Mountain Club which had helped usher in Vermont's Long Trail.
 The article triggered sixteen years of effort, organized through hundreds of local trail associations and community groups, to blaze and build a 2,192-mile trail along the crests of the Appalachian Mountains.